 This dramatization of a motorcycle road trip based on Che Guevara through South America.
 He and his friend have numerous encounters that will leave lasting impressions on their lives forever.

 Okay, so who doesn’t like the Indiana Jones series?!?!
 These movies are a classic for anyone who has a spirit for adventure!
 All of them are just great.
-Everytime was come across temples we think of Indiana Jones and his adventures.
+Every time we come across temples we think of Indiana Jones and his adventures.

 It’s no secret that we LOVE ridiculously funny movies.
 And not only does this movie have some seriously hilarious moments and awesome comedic actors (Vince Vaughn monologues in this movie are enough to bust my gut laughing), but the scenery is beyond spectacular!
 Bali, seriously?!?!
 Enough said!
 I want to pack my suitcase immediately.